A Trust Lawyer Las Vegas Answers Common Trust-Related Questions

 Trusts can be either revocable or irrevocable.
 Other trusts in Nevada usually fall into one of these two categories.

 In revocable living trusts, the grantor can change instructions, remove assets, or terminate the trust at any time as long as they are still alive and deemed mentally competent.
 Although living trusts are highly recommended for avoiding probate process expenses, they do not effectively protect your assets while you are alive.

 Irrevocable trusts cannot be changed.
 No one can transfer assets placed inside them for any reason unless all the beneficiaries consent.
 Usually, a third party has to be appointed as a trustee, and assets contained in the trust are under their control.
-Most people usually establish these trusts for tax considerations.
+Most people typically establish these trusts for tax considerations.

 Our clients establish any form of trust to suit their circumstances, including living, special needs, business, or asset protection trusts.

-Contact our reputable law firm at (702) 388-1711 for a free consultation with an experienced attorney to discuss your trust plans.
+Contact our reputable law firm at (702) 388-1711 for a free consultation with experienced trusts lawyers to discuss your estate plan.
+We will help you decide which type of trust suits your needs and craft customized estate planning solutions.

 Why Are Trusts Important?